 Parenting plans can allocate significant decision-making responsibilities, parenting time, or both.
 When parents cannot agree to the allocation of parental responsibilities, the court will allocate those parental responsibilities through an allocation judgment.

 Going through a child custody case in Cook County is difficult and complicated under any circumstances.
 It is essential to have an experienced child custody lawyer in Cook County on your side who can help you to show that you should play an important role in making significant decisions about your child’s upbringing in addition to sharing in parenting time.
 One of the advocates at our firm can discuss the particular details of your case with you today.
-Contact the Arami Law Office to learn more about how our family law attorneys can help you.
+Contact Arami Law, Inc. to learn more about how our family law attorneys can help you.

 To request a consultation, please fill out all fields, and we will follow up with you